 The product has emergency running properties and one tube is sufficient for up to 4 liters.
 The content of this tube has been geared to and is sufficient for adding in oil changes of the ROTAX 912 engine.
 Read more about this product here.

-Text adapted and used with permission.
+Text and images used with permission.

 For detailed description see the: Liqui Moly Aero web site.